-Much like gym memberships, golf courses can generate interest from young people by offering a monthly subscription option that is billed automatically, provides a certain level of access to the course, and can be cancelled at any time.
+Charging initiation fees and F&B minimums is a barrier for generating new members.
+Much like gym memberships, golf courses can generate interest from young people by offering a monthly subscription option that is billed automatically, provides a certain level of access to the course, and can be canceled at any time.

 4. Self serve POS in the restaurant

 You can also explore the many efficiencies of self-service in your F&B operation:

 - Empowering customers to enter their own orders eliminates the risk of miscommunication with staff, and the kitchen receives more accurate tickets.

 - Streamlining the ordering process will help to cut frontline staff costs